starikcetin/Eflatun.SceneReference/README.md

 4. Provider checks to see if it still has the map values, and realizes they are lost.
 5. Provider parses the map file.

-# Acknowledgments
+# Acknowledgements

 * This project is inspired by [JohannesMP's SceneReference](https://github.com/JohannesMP/unity-scene-reference).
 For many years I have used his original implementation of a runtime Scene Reference.
-Many thanks [@JohannesMP](https://github.com/JohannesMP) for saving me countless hours of debugging, and inspiring me to come up with a more robust way to tackle this problem that Unity refuses to solve.
+Many thanks to [@JohannesMP](https://github.com/JohannesMP) for saving me countless hours of debugging, and inspiring me to come up with a more robust way to tackle this problem that Unity refuses to solve.

 * README header inspired by [Angular's README](https://github.com/angular/angular/blob/main/README.md).